 Two types of allowances are paid, (1) Annual Constituency Travel Allowance and (2) Annual Assembly Travel Allowance.
 The amounts payable depends on the constituency represented by the Member.
 The travel allowances are taxable and paid to the Member through payroll.
 Some Members may choose to defer receiving the monthly allowance of Annual Assembly travel, preferring to receive a payment based on their declared attendance at Parliament buildings at the end of the financial year.
 Travel for other reasons e.g. committee work may be incurred and payment is based on a calculation of excess mileage.
 Such payments are not included in these allowances but are instead borne by the Assembly Commission.

 Where a Member’s own property is used as a constituency office, an allowance of £2,000 may be claimed.
 In these circumstances, COE (see above) may not be claimed.
 In order to claim this allowance all other criteria relating to signage etc must be met.

 Resettlement allowance is paid to Members, who resign at the dissolution of the NI Assembly or are not returned following an election, once their office has been wound up.
 Ill health payment is made to Members who resign on the grounds of ill-health.
 They do not receive resettlement allowance.
 Other Members who resign during the mandate do not receive either allowance.

-Category 2 - other staff costs (recruitment, training and payroll administration costs) and
+Category 2 - other capped staff costs (including training, recruitment and support staff travel costs);